Skip to content

 Scheduled Tasks

-This page covers how to schedule recurring and one-time tasks.
-Use scheduled tasks to automate briefings, maintenance scripts, periodic code reviews, or any other job that should run on a timer.
+Schedule recurring or one-time tasks: briefings, maintenance scripts, periodic code reviews, or anything else that runs on a timer.

-Pynchy supports two kinds: agent tasks (run a Claude agent in a container) and host tasks (execute shell commands directly on the host).
-Both use the same set of MCP tools.
+Two kinds: agent tasks (run a Claude agent in a container) and host tasks (run shell commands on the host).
+Both use the same MCP tools.

 Agent Tasks

 Agent tasks spin up a containerized Claude agent on schedule.
-The agent receives a prompt and can use all its normal tools (Bash, MCP, etc.), just as if a user had sent a message.
+The agent gets a prompt and uses its normal tools (Bash, MCP, etc.), as if a user had sent the message.
 Any group can schedule agent tasks for itself; the admin group can schedule them for any group.

 Context Modes